CynthiaNapoleon/FlightOperation_Analytics/README.md

 SFO, which sits at the bottom of the ranking with a 73% recovery rate.
-This 5% efficiency gap is a critical differentiator: it suggests that ORD has mastered the "tactical turn," using ground buffers and optimized gate flows to absorb delays that other hubs like SFO pass directly through to the next leg.
-To stabilize the broader network, we should investigate ORD's specific ground-handling protocols—such as their "pre-departure sequencing" or "gate-side maintenance agility"—and export these best practices to lower-performing stations like SFO and JFK to prevent delay propagation.
+This 5% efficiency gap is a critical differentiator: it suggests that ORD has mastered the "tactical turn," using ground buffers and optimized gate flows to absorb delays that other hubs like SFO pass directly through to the next leg.\
+**Recommendation**: To solidify the broader network, we could investigate ORD's specific ground-handling protocols—such as their "pre-departure sequencing" or "gate-side maintenance agility"—and export these best practices to lower-performing stations like SFO and JFK to prevent delay propagation.